 - 1. Object count: Now your object types show the number of objects they contain. - 2.
 Objects: Objects from the selected object type. - 3.
-View: Switch between the different view types. - 4.
-Details: Here, you can switch between the detail view and the list view. - 5.
-Printlabeland Print QR codeYou can print a label or QR code and put it on your physical asset.
-When you scan the label or code, the asset details will open in Jira.
+View: Again, you need to switch to objects to see this. - 4.
+Details: Here you can switch between detail view and list view. - 5.
+See this?
+You can print a label or QR code, put it on your physical assets and get right into this assets in Jira when you scan it.